-- 7.3.7 It is assumed that approximately 229.3ha (89.5%) of the 256.1ha of employment land surveyed is in industrial use (B1c/B2/B8)55.
-The net additional industrial land calculation set out in - 7.3.8 Table 7-3 takes into account the demand for wider uses of employment land and the need to retain an appropriate level of vacant land while sites are prepared for new occupiers (termed 'frictional vacancy')52.
+- 7.3.7 Table 4-1 identifies a total of 256.1ha of surveyed land in Uttlesford, consisting of B use class, non-B use and vacant sites.
+However, it does not identify the quantum of land that is in active use for Industrial (B1c/B2/B8) purposes.
+In order to estimate this, we may apply the plot ratios presented in Table 7-2 to the existing floorspace identified in Table 6-8 to estimate a total of 80.5ha of land in industrial use. - 7.3.8 The net additional industrial land calculation set out in Table 7-3 takes into account the demand for wider uses of employment land and the need to retain an appropriate level of vacant land while sites are prepared for new occupiers (termed 'frictional vacancy').